 Respite is defined as: "a flexible, periodic, short-term break from care-giving for the purpose of rest and renewal for the family" (An Ideal Model for Children & Youth - Respite Services and Supports, June 2007)

 The Mental Health Respite fund is a flexible, self-directed funding support.
-This funding will provide In-home and out-of-home respite services and supports for families of children and youth who have social, emotional, behavioral or psychiatric needs.
+This funding will provide respite services and supports for families of children and youth who have social, emotional, behavioral or psychiatric needs.
 The child must be under the age of 18 years and live at home.